Snugug/north/README.md

 #### Requirements

 The functional requirements of a user story are based on the desired user experience of a feature and should be thorough enough to be completed by a [designer](#designer) or [developer](#developer) without additional question.

+An example of incomplete requirements would be:

+> Create a photo gallery

+On the other hand, the following is much more thorough and can be built and designed without further input:

-An example of incomplete requirements would be "Create a photo gallery".
-On the other hand, "Create a rotating display that holds five items, paginates with swipe or mouse click, draws in an image from the Image content type displayed at a 16:9 ratio with the title and short description and can resize fluidly, ordered by most recent item" is much more thorough and can be built and designed without further input.
+> Create a rotating display that holds five items, paginates with swipe or mouse click, draws in an image from the Image content type displayed at a 16:9 ratio with the title and short description and can resize fluidly, ordered by most recent item

 #### Size and Value